top of page

 If undiagnosed and managed appropriately, the above-mentioned mental health issues pose a significant challenge to our daily life and interaction with society.
 Therefore it is important to get neuropsychological evaluations performed to pinpoint the aberrations in brain activity and provide a diagnosis and manage treatment.
 The following criteria describe some of the medically required circumstances that necessitate neuropsychological evaluations.

-• When there are mild or questionable deficits on the standard mental status testing or clinical interview, a neuropsychological assessment is needed to establish the presence of abnormalities or distinguish them from changes that may occur with normal aging, or the expected progression of other disease processes.
+• When there are mild or questionable deficits on the standard mental status testing or clinical interview, a neuropsychological assessment is needed to establish the presence of abnormalities and distinguish them from changes that may occur with normal aging, or the expected progression of other disease processes.

 • When neuropsychological data can be combined with clinical, laboratory, and neuroimaging data to assist in establishing a clinical diagnosis of neurological or systemic conditions known to affect the central nervous system (CNS) functioning.